UBC-CIC/health-platform-arduino/docs/aws_environment_setup.md

 3. You should now have three files called 'cert', 'private' and 'ca' stored in your folder like this.
 We will be uploading these three files to the boards memory.
 <img src="../images/console/name_keys_2_console.png">

-## You have now configured with the AWS environment and are ready to provision the code and certificates to the ESP8266 board.
+## You have now configured with the AWS environment and are ready to provision the code and certificates to the NodeMCU ESP8266 board.